Blog

 Rafters

-This is the name of the ledges at the top of the A plant.
-The one who controls this position has a wide view of the whole area.
+This is the name of the ledges at the top of the A Plant.
+Those who control this second-level position have a comprehensive view of the whole plant area, including Main.

 Hut

 A small room made of iron sheets.
-One of the most important CS:GO new Nuke callouts, as this is usually where the Terrorist team enters from when storming A.
+One of the most important CS Nuke callouts, as this is usually where the Terrorist team enters from when storming A.

 Turn Pike

-This room is located between the main entrance and the Ramp.
+This room is located opposite Control and near the Ramp.
 You'll have to go through it to get from Hell to the Ramp.

 Stack

-Closer to the entrance of the Ramp, there are also several small crates to take cover behind them.
+The closest corner near the Turn Pike and near the entrance of the Ramp with two small crates (gray and red) to take cover behind them.

 Boost

-The name of this callout refers to the tactics of boosting.
-By jumping onto the boxes and then onto your teammates' shoulders, you can get into a more favorable position.
+The name of this Nuke callout refers to the tactics of boosting.
+By jumping onto the set of crates in the corner near Control and then onto your teammates' shoulders, you can get into a more favorable position at a higher level.

 Big Box

-There is a big box near the Ramp where you can hide and shoot back while your teammates break through to the B-plant.
+There is a big gray crate near the Ramp that you can hide behind and shoot back while your teammates break through to the B Plant or prevent this push if you’re playing for CTs.

 Ramp